A Guide to Psychologists: What They Do and How They Can Help

 - Someone who is feeling overwhelmed at their new job

-- Someone who is feeling depressed or anxious
+- Someone who is feeling chronically depressed or anxious

-- Someone who is exhibiting symptoms of another mental illness
+- Someone who is exhibiting symptoms of another mental health condition

 - Someone who is struggling with uncontrollable anger